humberto-ortiz/pelican-test/content/pages/teaching/seminar1-2016.md

 ## Course schedule

-   Class will meet Mondays from 11:30 AM to 12:50 PM in NCL XXXX.
+   Class will meet Mondays from 11:30 AM to 12:50 PM in NCL A-141.
 In UPR-RP attendance is compulsory.

 ## Instructional resources

-The course will be hosted on the [CCOM Moodle](http://moodle.ccom.uprrp.edu/).
+The course will be hosted on the [UPRRP Moodle](http://online.uprrp.edu/).
 Register and stay tuned for our polls and forum postings.